-Feeding your dog means more than just filling their belly.
+You may not realize it, but feeding your dog means more than just filling her belly.
 When you choose the right foods, you help your pet thrive and not just survive.
 You’re building the foundation for good health.

 That’s why I’m so against most commercially processed pet foods.
 The ingredients manufacturers choose to add aren’t usually for your pet’s benefit – it’s for their bottom line.
 Fresh, healthy ingredients cost more than inexpensive fillers and mystery meat meal concoctions.